Edujugon/laravel-google-ads/docs/API-Documentation.md

 ##### report/where

 `where` method sets where condition.
+It can be called many times so all conditions will be set for the query.

 >   Available Operators:

 ```